Danielle Salamon ARMCM GRSM (Course Director)

 Both in 2009 and 2012 she undertook tours in Australia and in New Zealand where she gave lecture recitals on various aspects of piano technique and repertoire, as well as masterclasses.

-Danielle is currently engaged in a Mozart Piano Concerto project in London, and is hoping to complete the entire series, the seventh and eighth concerts in the series will be in February and October 2020.
+Danielle is currently engaged in a Mozart Piano Concerto project in London, and is hoping to complete the entire series.
+Twelve concertos have already been successfully performed with the remaining concertos to be completed.

 Pamela completed a 4 year performance course in cello and composition at Trinity College of Music in London.
 She was awarded the Gertrude Norman Prize for Chamber Music and the Chappell Composition Prize.
 Over 40 years, Pamela has taught the cello and coached Chamber Music, mainly at North London Collegiate School and Harrow School, and for a few years at the Junior Department of Trinity College of Music.
 She recently made a well earned retirement from school teaching, but continues to teach privately.